Scintillation pulse characterization with spectrum-inspired temporal neural networks: case studies on particle detector signals: Case studies

-To analyze the reasons why different network architectures give different performance, we compute the confusion matrices for each factor by each network architecture.
-These are shown in figure \ref{fig:ecal-cm-inj} and figure \ref{fig:ecal-cm-cap}.
-It can be seen that, for the injection voltage in figure \ref{fig:ecal-cm-inj}, networks with \emph{TimesNet} backbones cannot appropriately discriminate classes with low injection voltage.
-However, networks on samples and with the \emph{TimesNet-LE} backbones show nicely diagonal predictions in the confusion matrices, with few erroneous classifications.
-For the front-end capacitance in figure \ref{fig:ecal-cm-cap}, networks with \emph{TimesNet} backbones show ambiguity in almost all regions.
-Networks on samples show apparently better performance in regions with large front-end capacitance, but the ambiguity for small values still persists.
+To analyze the reasons why different methods give different performance, we compute the confusion matrices for front-end capacitance by each method.
+This is shown in Fig. \ref{fig:ecal-cm-cap}.
+For conventional methods, the ambiguity exists for nearly all values of front-end capacitance.
+Networks on samples show ambiguity especially for small values of front-end capacitance, because the fast rising edges in these conditions are not utilized properly by the methods.
+The ambiguity for small values still persists for finetuned networks with \emph{TimesNet} backbones, but the ambiguous regions become narrower.
 In comparison, networks with \emph{TimesNet-LE} backbones have good classification ability not only in regions with large values, but also in regions reaching the smallest values.
-By visualization of prediction results, we can explain why \emph{TimesNet-LE} with the nonlinear head scores the best among all the networks architectures.
+By visualization of prediction results, we can explain why \emph{TimesNet-LE} with the nonlinear head scores the best among all the classification methods.

-Finally, we select two best-performing network architectures and plot the confusion matrices for classifying the cross conditions of injection voltage and front-end capacitance.
-These are shown in figure \ref{fig:ecal-cm-bare-h1}, for applying the nonlinear head on samples, and figure \ref{fig:ecal-cm-le-f32-h1}, for applying the nonlinear head on the \emph{TimesNet-LE} backbone.
-There are several light-colored lines parallel to the main diagonal line in figure \ref{fig:ecal-cm-bare-h1}, which corresponds to the misclassified examples into the wrong classes of the front-end capacitance, and this is the main source of decreased overall accuracy for this network architecture.
-In contrast, the confusion matrix in figure \ref{fig:ecal-cm-le-f32-h1} is very clean with few misclassified examples in the upper left region, and almost all examples fall into the main diagonal elements.
-Again, the detailed visualization demonstrate the fitness of \emph{TimesNet-LE} as a representation learning backbone for classification tasks.
+Finally, we select random forest and two best-performing network architectures and plot the confusion matrices for classifying the cross conditions of injection voltage and front-end capacitance.
+These are shown in Fig. \ref{fig:ecal-cm-rf} (for applying random forest), Fig. \ref{fig:ecal-cm-h1-ft} (for applying the linear head on the \emph{TimesNet} backbone), and Fig. \ref{fig:ecal-cm-le-f32-h1} (for applying the nonlinear head on the \emph{TimesNet-LE} backbone).
+For random forest, there are light-colored squares scattering in a wide area in Fig. \ref{fig:ecal-cm-rf}, which shows the errors are random and not restricted to a few conditions.
+For the linear head on the \emph{TimesNet} backbone, there are several light-colored lines parallel to the main diagonal line in Fig. \ref{fig:ecal-cm-h1-ft}, which corresponds to the misclassified examples into the wrong classes of the front-end capacitance, and this is the main source of decreased overall accuracy for this network architecture.
+In contrast, the confusion matrix in Fig. \ref{fig:ecal-cm-le-f32-h1} is the cleanest with few misclassified examples in the upper left region, and almost all examples fall into the main diagonal elements.
+The detailed visualization demonstrate the fitness of \emph{TimesNet-LE} as a representation learning backbone for multi-class classification.